ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 (don't forget a light model)
 Game.Terrain>Terrain Type Remap: Instead of replacing all textures with one then re-adding stuff, this will remap existing textures.
 Game.Terrain>Whiter Rocks: Helps the rocks blend in better when using the polar ground texture.
-Game.UI>Infopanel Toolbar Constrain: Limits size of infopanel toolbar buttons for those that have too many buttons (and they go off panel).
-Game.UI>Pulsating Pins Disable: When true pins will no longer do the pulsating motion (hover over to stop).
-Game.UI>UI Transparency Mouseover: Toggle removing transparency on mouseover.
-Game.UI>UI Transparency: Change the transparency of UI items (info panel, menu, pins).
 Shortcut Keys>Clear Log
 Shortcut Keys>Color Modifier Default Colour
 Shortcut Keys>Color Modifier Random Colour